b-jesch/script.input.adsp/README.md

-This small addons shows the window of the audio DSP.
+This small addon shows the window of the audio DSP.
 You can comfortably change the DSP compression value with a click on your remote or keyboard without navigating through various menues.

 The DSP window is only showing while a movie or a video clip is running.